TechKnight10/Summarization-model-using-Hugging-face-xlsum-and-ai4bharat-IndicBART/README.md

 ```

 This file gives a comprehensive overview of your project, including instructions for usage and acknowledgments for the resources used.
+## Acknowledgments

+Hugging Face for the XLSum dataset and Transformer libraries.
+AI4Bharat for providing the IndicBART model for Indic languages.
+Google Colab for providing accessible cloud computing resources.
+rust
+Copy code

 ```